 No interest is paid on share account balances up to £10.
 Interest is paid at 1% p.a. for balances up to £200 (including the first £10), and 2.00% p.a. (effective from 14th December 2016) for balances up to the maximum holding of £100,000 (including the first £200).

 Interest is credited to the member's account once a year in January.

 Interest rates are subject to variation.
 Changes will be publicised by notices in the Society's branches.

-Applications for membership shall be submitted in writing in such form as the Board of Directors may prescribe.
-Evidence of identity/address may be required.
+Applications to utilise your share account shall be submitted in writing in such form as the Board of Directors may prescribe.
+Evidence of identity/address will be required.

 The Board of Directors shall have full power in their discretion to accept or refuse any application for membership.
 The criteria for considering applications will be on the basis of the applicant's likely participation in the business and activities of the Society and the anticipated support for and adherence to Co-operative principles.

 Confirmation will, therefore, be sought that the applicant